cloudbase/garm/README.md

 9Q<fVm5dtRhUIJ>*nsr*S54g0imK64(!2$Ns6C!~VsH(p)cFj+AMLug%LM!R%FOQ
 ```

-You can use the same function to generate a proper ```JWT``` secret for the config, and one for the database passphrase used to encrypt sensitive data before being saved in the database.
+You can use the same function to generate a proper ```JWT``` secret for the config.
+The database passphrase used to encrypt sensitive data before being saved in the database must be 32 characters in size.

 ### Configuring github credentials